santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 Flow Technics are a mix of spellcasting and battle maneuvers, this mix allows for a tactital deployment of magical plants against enemies.

 Flow Technics require a Plant Focus to cast.
-Technics share some rules with spells, for example they some require concentration and all are affected by spells such as dispel magic and counterpell dispelling any plant creation.
+Technics share some rules with spells, for example some require concentration and all are affected by spells such as dispel magic and counterpell dispelling any plant creation.
 When in doubt use the spellcasting rules.